 Second, I’m sorry to say that watching a kid play is extremely boring, even if it’s your kid.
 When he takes a break from throwing sand, Mark tries to climb the slide in reverse, on which there is invariably a kid trying to, well, slide down.
 Or he wants to ride the spring animal and then two seconds later, he wants to get off it.
 He hides in the little house and then throws some more sand.
 He runs around, falls, cries, runs around and repeats the routine all over again.
 Then he spots a dog and we have to go say “hi”.
-I don’t even like dogs, some look really mean (folks, you need to insure your pet, just in case!).
+I don’t even like dogs, some look really mean.

 Then, there are the parents.
 See, kids don’t come alone.
 Canadians are reasonable people—as much as I’m sure most of us would rather be somewhere else, we are standing behind our offspring.

-There is the president of the neighborhood association, a tall, thin and somewhat awkward guy who takes his responsibilities very seriously.
+There is the president of the neighbourhood association, a tall, thin and somewhat awkward guy who takes his responsibilities very seriously.
 In his mind, he is the ruler of the free world.
-He is always trying to engage people to start a food drive, launch a “clean up the neighborhood” campaign or host a garage sale.
+He is always trying to engage people to start a food drive, launch a “clean up the neighbourhood” campaign or host a garage sale.
 In theory, I’m all for it.
-In practice, I avoid him because I’ll get to yesterday’s dishes before I commit to a weekend of picking up discarded Timmies cup in the ‘hood.
+In practice, I avoid him because I’ll get to yesterday’s dishes before I commit to a weekend of picking up discarded Timmies cups in the ‘hood.

 Okay, I’m just being cynical.
 But it’s hard to connect with other parents.
 I tried.
 And I failed.